GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 The FIDO2 authentication process conforms to the NIST 800-63 mechanism for verifier impersonation resistance.
 This includes establishing a protected channel, binding the channel identifier to the authenticator output, and the verifier validating the signature.

-A FIDO authenticator comes in two main types.
+There are two categories of FIDO authenticators.
-1. Platform authenticator - Delivered via a secure, isolated execution environment (such as a TPM chip, Trusted Execution Environment (TEE), or Secure Enclave (SE) chip built into devices.
-One example includes Windows Hello for Business.
+1. Platform authenticator - Delivered via a secure, isolated execution environment (such as a TPM chip, Trusted Execution Environment (TEE), or Secure Enclave (SE) chip built into devices).
+One example includes Windows Hello for Business. **Note** Windows Hello for business differs from the consumer Windows Hello, which is not a FIDO platform authenticator.
 2. Roaming authenticator - Colloquially called a security key, a USB-A or USB-C-based physical device that can be used wirelessly across devices over NFC and BT.
 Some examples include Yubico's Yubikey, Identiv's UTrust, RSA's DS-100, and Google Titan.
 If a PIV credential were also FIDO-certified, it would be categorized as a roaming authenticator.

 You may hear FIDO authentication referred to as a “passkey.”
-This is a new term that many companies are using to describe passwordless FIDO experiences; consumers are being urged to create a passkey instead of a password for improved security and user experience.
+This is a term that many companies are using to describe passwordless FIDO experiences; consumers are being urged to create a passkey instead of a password for improved security and user experience.
 Behind the scenes, a passkey is a FIDO-generated key pair, but the private key may be synced across a user’s devices for increased usability.
-Syncable passkeys, called discoverable credentials in the FIDO specification, are well-suited for most consumer / public facing use cases.
-However, some aspects of using syncable keys in enterprise applications are still evolving, and this paper does not recommend their use in the enterprise at this time. **Enabling passkeys in enterprise tools is configurable and usually off by default.
-Verify with your tool vendor if they support passkeys and how to turn them off**.
-For more information on passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+Syncable passkeys, called discoverable credentials in the FIDO specification, are well-suited for most consumer / public-facing use cases.
+However, some aspects of using syncable keys in enterprise applications are still evolving, and this paper does not recommend their use in the enterprise. **Enabling syncable passkeys in enterprise tools is configurable and usually off by default.
+Verify with your tool vendor if they support syncable passkeys and how to turn them off**.
+For more information on syncable passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 Since FIDO2 leverages public key cryptography and can be hardware-based, it is categorized as a **single-factor or multi-factor cryptographic device** authenticator type.
 It achieves either AAL2 or AAL3, depending on the configuration and security control baseline.